bjornarprytz/mine-sweeter/readme.md

     - Add X bad cards

 - Scoring mines
-  - Draw X cards, where X is the cumulative value of the scored mines
+  - Discard the scored cards?
-    - Add value cards
-    - Multiply score by multiplier cards
-    - Discard the scored cards
+  - Make the mine unable to be scored again

-- Deck
-  - Add Cards (to the bottom)
-  - Draw Cards (from the top)
-  - Mill Cards (from the top)
-  - Shuffle Cards

 - QoL
+  - Check mark cells that are completely flagged/mined
+  - Grey out cells that are safe, and mines that are flagged and confirmed
-  - Auto-flag cells where it's obvious (sum unrevealed adjacent cells, if the sum is the value of the cell, then all unrevealed cells are mines)
+  - Option: Auto-flag cells where it's obvious (sum unrevealed adjacent cells, if the sum is the value of the cell, then all unrevealed cells are mines)

 - Push release with `./push_release.sh`